wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 ### Lab 4 Activity 2: Appropriateness of questions

 Look at the following focus group questions.
-For each, decide whether a) they are appropriate and b) whether they should be adapted or not?
-If you think they should be, how would you change them?
+For each, decide whether a) they are appropriate and b) whether they should be adapted or not, If you think they should be, how would you change them?

 <div class="info">